RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Exclude from multi-scraper**

 Whether to exclude the file from the multi-scraper.
 This is quite useful in order to avoid scraping all the disks for multi-disk games for example.
-There is an option in the scraper settings to ignore this flag, but by default the scraper will respect it.
-Note that the manual single-file scraper will work regardless of whether this flag is set or not.
+There is an option in the scraper settings to ignore this flag, but by default the multi-scraper will respect it.

 **Hide metadata fields**